-From grinding shop to scheduler
+From the grinding shop to our own software

 From practice for practice

 I'm Michael Csako, a trained machinist with 24 years of experience.
-Together with my brother I run Csako GmbH—a precision grinding shop in Herzogenbuchsee with 8 employees.
+Together with my brother I run Laszlo Csako GmbH—a precision grinding shop in Herzogenbuchsee with 8 employees.

 The problem